aollivierre/PowerShell-Youtube-dl/README.md

 				set to 'True', the video will be discarded and only the audio will be kept.
 This is basically using option '2' of the main menu, '2 - Download audio'.

 #

-For advanced users, the youtube-dl.ps1 script, which is found in the folder `C:\Users\%USERNAME%\Youtube-dl\scripts`, can be passed parameters so that this script can be used in conjunction with other scripts or forms of automation.
-Make sure to add the `C:\Users\%USERNAME%\Youtube-dl\bin` folder to your PATH.
+For advanced users, the youtube-dl.ps1 script, which is found in the folder `C:\Users\%USERNAME%\Scripts\Youtube-dl\scripts`, can be ran via the command line and passed parameters so that this script can be used in conjunction with other scripts or forms of automation.
+Make sure to add the `C:\Users\%USERNAME%\Scripts\Youtube-dl\bin` folder to your PATH so that youtube-dl.exe and the ffmpeg files can be located.

 **youtube-dl.ps1's parameters are as followed:**

-	-Video
+	-Video -URL <URL>
 		Download a video.

-	-Audio
+	-Audio -URL <URL>
-		Download only the audio of a video.
+		Download the audio of a video and converts it to an MP3.

 	-FromFiles
-		Download playlist URL's listed in the "audioplaylist.txt" and "videoplaylist.txt" files located in "C:\Users\%USERNAME%\Youtube-dl".
+		Download playlist URL's listed in the "videoplaylist.txt" and "audioplaylist.txt" files located in "C:\Users\%USERNAME%\Scripts\Youtube-dl\config".
 The -URL parameter will be ignored if -FromFiles is used.

-	-URL <URL>
-		The URL of the video to be downloaded from.

 	-OutputPath <path>
-		(Optional) The location to which the file will be downloaded to.
+		(Optional) Specify a custom download location.

+	-Convert
+		Tells the script to use the ffmpeg options located within the youtube-dl.ps1 script file.

+	-Install
+		Installs the script to "C:\Users\%USERNAME%\Scripts\Youtube-dl", creates a desktop shortcut, and a start menu shortcut.

+	-UpdateExe
+		Updates the youtube-dl.exe file to the newest version and re-downloads the ffmpeg files to the bin folder.

+	-UpdateScript
+		Updates the youtube-dl.ps1 script file to the newest version by downloading it from Github.

 # CHANGE LOG

+	2.0.0	February 24th, 2018
+		Finished re-writing the script.

 	1.2.6	November 16th, 2017
 		Added option to download the entire playlist that a video resides in.